amjad5azx/MobileApplicationLabs/Lab 4/Solutions/Readme.txt

-This folder contains app of this project
+This folder contains app of this project.
+Only last task is available